 - Brown sugar adds richness, giving the sauce more depth.
 For a low sugar option, try a brown sugar alternative.

-- Soy sauce or tamari (for a GF option) adds the necessary umami flavor.
+- Soy sauce or tamari adds the necessary umami flavor.

 - Ketchup contributes both sweetness and a slight tang.